Probing Saturon-like Limits in QCD Systems: Formalism

 The saturation scale $Q_s$ is proportional to the gluon density and thus exhibits a positive correlation with the rapidity $Y$.
 This relationship can be established through \cite{Iancu:2002tr}

 with the free parameter $c$.
+The transition from the exponential growth $e^{\lambda Y}$ in the fixed coupling case to the slower $e^{\sqrt{Y}}$ behavior in the running coupling scenario has a clear physical origin.
+As the saturation scale $Q_s(Y)$ increases with rapidity, the effective coupling $\bar{\alpha}_s(Q_s^2)$ decreases.
+This dynamical reduction in the coupling strength suppresses the gluon emission probability, thereby slowing down the evolution speed of the saturation wavefront compared to the fixed coupling case.
 This is consistent with the reasoning behind Eq. (\ref{eq:qs2fc}), where, upon assuming a specific scale for the coupling constant, the analytical solution to the BK equation in the running coupling scenario can also be obtained using the homogeneous balance method.
-The explicit form is given as \cite{Cai:2023iza}
+The explicit form is given as \cite{Cai:2023iza} \begin{widetext}

-Similarly, this analytical solution contains free parameters that must be determined by fitting to experimental data.
+\end{widetext} Similarly, this analytical solution contains free parameters that must be determined by fitting to experimental data.
 Specifically, in the case of running coupling, the parameters of the analytical solution are obtained by fitting to the experimental data of the structure function \cite{H1:2009pze,H1:2013ktq}, yielding $A_0=6.98,\ A_1=-8.46,\ A_2=2.95,\ c=3.11$, and $\theta=-2.76$.

 A detailed discussion of the numerical solutions to the BK equation is beyond the scope of this work; here we briefly outline the method for extracting the saturation scale $Q_s^2$ from such solutions.
-Following the approach proposed in Refs. \cite{Enberg:2005cb,Golec-Biernat:2004zvo}, it is reasonable to define the transverse momentum corresponding to the saturated dipole amplitude at different $Y(x)$ as the saturation scale, i.e., by imposing the condition $\mathcal{N}(Y,Q_s^2(Y))=\mathcal{N}_0\sim \kappa$.
-Clearly, the value of $Q_s$ depends on the chosen threshold $\kappa$.
-Investigating how different values of $\kappa$ affect the extracted saturation scale is of interest, and the resulting behavior should be compared to the asymptotic analytical behavior reported in Refs. \cite{Munier:2003vc,Munier:2003sj}.
+While the standard definition of the saturation scale is typically formulated in coordinate space (as the inverse radius $r=1/Q_s$ where the amplitude reaches a fixed value), it is operationally natural in our momentum-space analysis to extract $Q_s$ directly from the momentum-dependent amplitude.
+We verify that for appropriate threshold choices (e.g., $\kappa \sim 0.5$), this momentum-space extraction reproduces the correct universal asymptotic behavior at large rapidity, consistent with theoretical expectations derived in coordinate space \cite{Munier:2003vc}.
 Notably, for $\kappa=1$, the numerical solutions obtained using BKsolver \cite{Enberg:2005cb} reproduce the expected asymptotic behavior well in both fixed and running coupling scenarios.

 Figure \ref{fig:sol} presents both the analytical and numerical solutions of the BK equation with fixed and running coupling, obtained using the methods described above.
 The figure displays the distribution of the dipole amplitude as a function of gluon transverse momentum for various values of $x$ (In each subfigure, the four curves from left to right correspond to $x = 10^{-1},\ 10^{-3},\ 10^{-5},\ 10^{-7}$, respectively. ).
 It is evident that all solutions exhibit wavefront-like profiles, a feature connected to the statistical properties underlying the BK equation.
 The analytical solutions, in particular, provide explicit functional forms for these traveling wave solutions.